njbmartin/gatsby-funcjam-21/README.md

 You can deploy this example on Gatsby Cloud by copying the example into a new repo and [connecting that to Gatsby Cloud](https://www.gatsbyjs.com/docs/how-to/previews-deploys-hosting/deploying-to-gatsby-cloud/#set-up-an-existing-gatsby-site).

+## Bugs?

+Found a potential bug in Gatsby Cloud when using dynamic routes using square brackets, eg. `/api/[userId]`, similar syntax to client-only routes, so it might be intentional?
+It works locally, even after using `gatsby build && gatsby serve`, but doesn't work in Gatsby Cloud.

+`res.params.userId` is undefined, but the path is still correctly routed...

+So trying `splat` routing in case, otherwise I will use `query`.

 ## Submission Checklist